nikita-volkov/nikita-volkov.github.io/_posts/2026-04-14-pgenie-in-production-part-1.md

 ### How this fits in the AI Era

 LLMs are great at writing SQL.
 They are not that great at ensuring it still works after your next migration.
+Why?
+Because they are inherently probabilistic and that won't change.

-pGenie closes that gap: AI writes the query, pGenie deterministically verifies it against the real schema, you get a predictably structured type-safe SDK in seconds.
+pGenie and tools like it fill that gap: AI writes the query, pGenie deterministically verifies it against the real schema, you get a predictably structured type-safe SDK.

-SQL-First + AI = maximum velocity with zero surprises.
+**SQL-First + AI = higher velocity with fewer surprises.**

 ---

+### What next?

 - Learn pGenie in Y minutes: [pgenie.io/docs/tutorials/learn-pgenie-in-y-minutes](https://pgenie.io/docs/tutorials/learn-pgenie-in-y-minutes?utm_source=blog&utm_campaign=series-part1)